versionone/continuum-cli/README.md

 ### Configuration File

 A configuration file option is available to save common options (url, credentials, etc).
-The file, .catoclient.conf, is in json format.
+The file, .catoclient.conf, is in json format, and is looked for in your $HOME directory (~/.catoclient.conf).
 Any values entered in this file become defaults for all commands.
 Typically this will include the url and access_key.

 An additional option, --config_file=foo.conf, allows you to specify a different json configuration file.
-This allows you to save your secret_key, if desired, in a more secure directory.
+This allows you to save your secret_key, if desired, in a different directory.

 Any arguments passed on the command line take precedence over values stored in config files.